After cardio and endurance: plunge immediately

 This is where it gets nuanced.
 A landmark 2015 study in the Journal of Physiology found that participants who used cold water immersion immediately after resistance training for 12 weeks had significantly less muscle growth and strength gains than those who did active recovery.

-The reason: inflammation after strength training isn't just damage — it's the signal that triggers muscle protein synthesis.
+The reason: inflammation after strength training isn't just damage.
+It's the signal that triggers muscle protein synthesis.
 Cold exposure blunts that signal.
 The inflammatory response you're trying to reduce is the same process that builds muscle.

 The practical recommendation: if your primary goal is hypertrophy (muscle growth), wait at least 4-6 hours after lifting before plunging, or save cold exposure for rest days.
 If your primary goal is recovery between training sessions (tournament athletes, multi-event competitors), the immediate plunge trade-off may be worthwhile.